 The researchers say their findings add to the growing body of evidence that psilocybin can be used in a clinical setting to treat depression.

 Cannabis consumers have higher levels of cadmium and lead in their blood than people who don’t consume the drug, according to a new study.

 A significant minority of medical cannabis patients go on to develop cannabis use disorder (CUD), according to a new study.
 This proportion, however, is still lower than the proportion of recreational consumers with CUD.

 Cannabis products in Oregon no longer have to be tested for Aspergillus fungi following a suspension order from the Oregon Court of Appeals.

-State regulators in Colorado have issued another health and safety notice after “potentially unsafe levels” of total yeast and mold and Aspergillus were found in batches of cannabis flower.
+State regulators in Colorado have issued another health and safety notice after “potentially unsafe levels” of total yeast and mold was found in a batch of cannabis flower.

 Heavy metals expert Robert Thomas previews his new book, the 4th Edition of Practical Guide to ICP-MS and Other Atomic Spectroscopy Techniques: A Tutorial for Beginners.

 Cannabis and hallucinogens are more popular than ever in the US, according to an ongoing National Institutes of Health (NIH) survey.